Constitution and Bylaws

 Commission on Undergraduate Student Affairs (CUSA)

 Charge: To study, formulate, and recommend to the Undergraduate Student Senate policies and procedures pertaining to the undergraduate student experience at Virginia Tech.
-Areas for consideration include undergraduate student wellbeing, inclusion, and morale; undergraduate student relations with peers, staff, faculty, administrators, alumni, and the community; policy matters related to undergraduate student conduct; undergraduate student organizations, social life, and recreation; employment, placement, and counseling; and residential and campus life, health, safety, and quality of undergraduate student related services.
+Areas for consideration include undergraduate student wellbeing, inclusion, and morale; undergraduate student relations with peers, staff, faculty, administrators, alumni, and the community; policy matters related to undergraduate student conduct; undergraduate student organizations, social life, and recreation; employment and placement; residential and campus life, and undergraduate student well-being.
+The Commission on Undergraduate Student Affairs also approves the constitutions of all University Chartered Student Organizations UCSOs) except the student senates; this function does not involve or require approval of any senate or the University Council.

 Commission on Undergraduate Studies and Policies (CUSP)